Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Abstract

 \section{Abstract}

-Aligning proprietary large language models (LLMs) with internal organizational policies has become an urgent priority as organizations increasingly deploy LLMs in sensitive domains such as legal support, finance, and medical services.
-Beyond generic safety filters, enterprises require reliable mechanisms to detect policy violations within their regulatory and operational frameworks, where breaches can trigger legal and reputational risks.
-Existing content moderation frameworks, such as \textit{guardrails}, remain largely confined to the safety domain and lack the robustness to capture nuanced organizational policies. \textit{LLM-as-a-judge} and fine-tuning approaches, though flexible, introduce significant latency and lack interpretability.
-To address these limitations, we propose a training-free and efficient method that treats policy violation detection as an out-of-distribution (OOD) detection problem.
-Inspired by whitening techniques, we apply a linear transformation to decorrelate the model's hidden activations and standardize them to zero mean and unit variance, yielding near-identity covariance matrix.
-In this transformed space, we use the Euclidean norm as a compliance score to detect policy violations.
-The method requires only the policy text and a small number of illustrative samples, which makes it light-weight and easily deployable.
-On a challenging policy benchmark, our approach achieves state-of-the-art results, surpassing both existing guardrails and fine-tuned reasoning models.
-This work provides organizations with a practical and statistically grounded framework for policy-aware oversight of LLMs, advancing the broader goal of deployable AI governance.
-Code is available at: https://tinyurl.com/policy-violation-detection
+As organizations increasingly deploy LLMs in sensitive domains such as legal, financial, and medical settings, ensuring alignment with internal organizational policies has become a priority.
+Existing content moderation frameworks remain largely confined to the safety domain and lack the robustness to capture nuanced organizational policies. \textit{LLM-as-a-judge} and fine-tuning approaches, though flexible, introduce significant latency and training cost.
+To address these limitations, we frame policy violation detection as an out-of-distribution (OOD) problem in the model’s activation space.
+We propose a training-free method that operates directly on the LLM internal representations, leveraging prior evidence that decision-relevant information is encoded within them.
+Inspired by whitening techniques, we apply a linear transformation to decorrelate and standardize the model’s hidden activations, and use the Euclidean norm in this transformed space as a compliance score for detecting policy violations.
+Our method requires only the policy text and a small number of illustrative samples, making it lightweight and easily deployable.
+We extensively evaluate our method across multiple LLMs and challenging policy benchmarks, achieving 86.0\% F1 score while outperforming fine-tuned baselines by up to 9.1 points and LLM-as-a-judge by 16 points, with significantly lower computational cost.
+Code is available at: \texttt{\href{https://anonymous.4open.science/r/LLM-policy-violation-detection-4D0B/README.md}{Policy Violation Detection}}